Contrail Module

 cont.efficacy = 0.59

-Finally, the aircraft and three variables G_250, eff_fac and PMrel must be defined.
+Finally, the aircraft and three variables G_250, b and PMrel must be defined.

 From OpenAirClim v0.11.0 onwards, the aircraft types are active.

-In principle, any aircraft identifier (except "TOTAL") can be selected, except that the first character must be a letter to comply with python.
+In principle, any aircraft identifier (except "TOTAL") can be selected, except that the first character must be a letter to comply with python requirements.

 These identifiers must match with those present in the input emission inventories (see the next section).